JLX0/MetaLLM-GPT/README.md

 are not commonly installed.
 It is advised to set up a virtual environment for this example.

 ```
-python3 mg.py -o "Given the pictures of a pet, tell me the breed of the pet" -f "DNN.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1. pic. picture of the pet. for example, the pictures located at "/samples/cat_1.png" and "/samples/dog_1.png" 2. top_num. the number of the top predictions " -out "the breed of the pet" -p True -l 300
+python3 mg.py -o "Given the picture of a pet, tell me the breed of the pet" -f "DNN.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1. pic. picture of the pet. for example, the pictures located at "/samples/cat_1.png" and "/samples/dog_1.png" 2. top_num. the number of the top predictions " -out "the breed of the pet" -p True -l 300
 ```
 The generated code is saved in your current working directory as a file named *dnn.py*.